UW-Libraries/druw-infrastructure/README.md

 ## Copy vars.yml.template to vars.yml.

 `cp vars.yml.template vars.yml`
-Edit application_home if you want it to install in someplace other than /home/vagrant/sufia
+Edit druw_home if you want it to install in someplace other than /home/vagrant/sufia

 ## Start your vagrant box
 `vagrant up --provider virtualbox`